mcserversoft/documentation/docs/faq.md

 ## Failed to set performance counters. {#-faq-failed-performance-counters}
 ![Screenshot of failed to set performance counters dialog](/img/docs/faq/dialog_performance_counters.png)

 Your performance counters are corrupt.
-Mcss can automatically do this for you.
+MCSS can automatically do this for you.
 Click "Yes" to fix it.

 In case you want to do this manually: